siddarth-patil/DaftRentalBot/README.md

 ## Contributing

 We welcome contributions to DaftRentalBot.
-If you have a bug fix or new feature that you would like to contribute, please open a pull request.
+If you have a bug fix or new feature that you would like to contribute, please create a new issue or open a pull request.

-## Upcoming Features/Bug Fixes

--   Add a filter to support Pet Friendly, Smoking friendly, etc. houses.
--   Write tests to check for the valid inputs from the user.

 ## License